 SWOT Analysis (also known as SWOT Matrix) is a business framework that aids in evaluating a wide range of elements that can significantly influence a company’s success.
 These variables might be either internal or external to a firm.

 After, we will review the TOWS Matrix.
 TOWS is used to align the strength and weaknesses of a company (internal factors) to the opportunities and threats in the environment (external factors) to better understand a company’s current and future strategies.
-Consequently, SWOT analysis is often the first step before doing TOWS analysis.
+Consequently, SWOT analysis is often the first step before a TOWS analysis.

 SWOT analysis may be used before you take any company action, whether you’re evaluating new projects, revising internal policies, looking at possibilities to pivot, or changing a plan in the middle of its implementation.
 Sometimes it seems sensible to do a comprehensive SWOT analysis to assess your company’s present environment and make any necessary operational improvements.
 The research can highlight the main areas where your company is operating at its best and where processes require improvement.